melanielaporte/Retro-Media-Emporium/README.md

 - Java
 - HTML, CSS, JS (future appearance and interactive upgrades)
 - React or Swift (website or app)
+- Learn databases to add more users and material

+## UI Design

 ## How to run the project:
 1. Clone the repository.